greytHR Help

 Configure the salary components

-greytHR Recruit salary automation gives you the flexibility to use your organisation's salary structure to create offer letter breakups that match your company’s needs.
+greytHR Recruit salary automation gives you the flexibility to use your organisation's salary structure and customize how salary components appear in offer letters, while keeping payroll configuration unchanged.

 After adding the {{salary.table}} placeholder in the offer letter, you can configure and adjust the salary breakup for a specific offer template using the salary structure.
 This includes: